mykeyraye/PM/README.md

 * Add levels with different layouts
 * Power-ups to eat ghosts
 * Scorekeeping
-* ...
-(Add any other ideas you have!)

 ## Contact

-Feel free to submit issues or suggestions on the [GitHub repository](provide a link if you have one).
+Feel free to submit issues or suggestions on the [GitHub repository](https://github.com/mykeyraye/PM).